xBreaders/scraper_test/test_base/bluebird/docs/docs/coming-from-other-libraries.md

 ##Coming from `async` module

 When working with promises the philosophy is basically a complete opposite than when using `async`.
-Async provides a huge bag of uncomposable helper functions that work at a very low level of abstraction.
+AsyncTest provides a huge bag of uncomposable helper functions that work at a very low level of abstraction.
 When using promises you can get the utility otherwise provided by uncountable amount of inflexible helper functions by just combining and composing a few existing functions and concepts.

 That means when you have a problem there probably isn't an existing function tailored exactly to that problem but instead you can just combine the existing utilities to arrive at a solution.
 The upside of this is that you don't need to come up with all these different functions to solve problems that are not that different from each other.
 The most important thing to do when migrating from async to bluebird is this profound shift in philosophy.